mcolomerc/cctools/Readme.md

   - yaml
 ```

-Example: Use the following configuration to export to Excel, YAML and JSON formats:
+Example: Use the following configuration to export to *Excel*, YAML and JSON formats:

 ```yaml
 export: